somecloudguy/ev-dashboard/README.md

 * Remember to use a custom parameter group for Aurora cluster and update the parameters with S3 ARN as per AWS docs
 * If using MySQL Workbench from local machine to run SQL queries on Aurora, remember to update Security Group to allow port 3306 from local IP
 * Allow POST method on Cloudfront and disable standard caching rules for the database queries to work correctly
-* Quicksight dashboards are not public, cannot embed them in a public website.
+* Quicksight dashboard is not public.
 Only people with a Quicksight account can view them
+* If Quicksight is unable to refresh data, make sure your Aurora cluster has Quicksight CIDR added to its security group
+* If website is unable to insert data into database, check security group and table schema.
+It should match exactly the order and names written in insert_usage.php and insert_charging.php files
+* To check if DB is updating with latest data, login to DB using MySQL Workbench on local machine and check tables
+* If Cloudfront returns 500 error, most likely it is because it auto-selected “HTTPS only” for connection to EC2.
+Change it to “HTTP only”

 ## Sample SQL queries to set up the database initially